1 Of These 2 Safe High-Yield Blue Chips Is My Next Retirement Portfolio Buy

 (Source: MarketWatch)

 That's not to say that BMO's oil & gas portfolio isn't a risk factor.
-In total it has $12.9 billion in energy loans. $3.6 billion or 28% of that is to junk bond rated US oil producers who are at high risk of defaulting should oil prices not recovery soon.
+In total it has $12.9 billion in energy loans. $3.6 billion or 28% of that is to junk bond rated US oil producers who are at high risk of defaulting should oil prices not recover soon.

-Goldman expects oil to recovery to $50...in 2022 once the pandemic is over and air travel returns to normal levels.
+Goldman expects oil to recover to $50...in 2022 once the pandemic is over and air travel returns to normal levels.

 (Source: Investor presentation)